d-oit/doitBrainstrom/mind-map-pwa/docs/CODING_GUIDE.md

 - Use the children prop for flexible composition
 - Implement compound components pattern for complex UIs

+### Responsive Design
+- Use the ResponsiveGrid component for layout instead of direct CSS Grid
+- Implement container queries with ContainerQuery component for component-level responsiveness
+- Use FluidTypography for text that scales smoothly between viewport sizes
+- Enhance interactive elements with TouchFriendly for better touch experience
+- Use GestureHandler for advanced touch interactions
+- Test on multiple device sizes and orientations
+- Support safe area insets for notched devices
+- Design for both portrait and landscape orientations
+- Support foldable devices where appropriate
+- Use the useResponsive hook to access viewport information

 ### Accessibility
 - Use semantic HTML elements
 - Implement ARIA attributes for dynamic content